mrqasimasif/Linear-Regression-Stock-Price-Prediction/README.md

 A small Machine Learning Linear Regression model for live prediction of the stock price changes for next 30 days with 93% accuracy on Google Wiki.

 The dataset is taken form https://Quandl.org that is live data.

+Yeah this is the finest of the prediction regression models.